emafra/Word-detection-by-Matlab/README.md

 The algorithm aims to identify words in an image, creating a bounding box for each letter and grouping if they belong to the same word.

-To understand more, read the attached report.
+To understand more, read the problem and the attached report.